jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 ### Egyptian or Russian Multiplication

-Long ago, some  school friends showed me  the Egyptian multiplication.
+Long ago, some  school friends showed me what they called the Egyptian multiplication.
 Years later, I  found other sources which showed me  that this was the Russian  multiplication,  or  "Russian  peasant  multiplication".
 The actual  Egyptian multiplication  uses a  different set-up.
 Suppose we